nykygit/powerbi-ad-groups/README.md

 # powerbi-ad-groups
-Automatically create and maintain AD Groups for all Power BI Objects in Power BI Report Server
+Automatically create and maintain AD Groups for all Objects in Power BI Report Server.
+AD Groups Names will mirror the unique GUIDs found in the Power BI database.
+Groups will be assigned permissions to all Power BI Objects that have no inheritance.

 ## About